opennode/opennode-management/docs/source/intro.rst

 .. code-block:: sh

-  $ bin/plugin install knot -d ../opennode-knot
+  $ bin/plugin install opennode.oms.knot -d ../opennode-knot

 Installing a development plugin which depends on another plugin will fetch the dependency as egg: